aL3891/ServiceFabricGenericHost/README.md

 # ServiceFabricGenericHost
-Integration library for using the new generic host with sevice fabric
+Prototype integration library for using the new generic host with sevice fabric